 2.)
 Dirt and buildup.
 The longer you go between washes, the more dirt, oil and pollutants build up on the hair itself and the scalp.
 When the scalp is not clean, the hair tends to “hug” the scalp more too, which makes the hair appear flatter.
 It can also make the hair appear duller since it coats the shaft and masks any natural sheen that comes through when it’s clean and conditioned.

 I’ve even noticed that my gray hairs tend to come out more then longer I’ve gone between washes, which isn’t exactly my favorite thing.
-You really do want to keep your scalp clean and healthy as much as possible.
+The conditioning agents that help flatten the cuticle have worn off, and thin, wiry grays tend to just pop out of your hair's "general population" much more readily, making them more noticeable.
+Don't forget the all-important factor of scalp health too.
+You really do want to keep your scalp clean and free of buildup as much as possible.
+This is especially true if you use styling products on the regular.
 It’s important to the overall health of your hair, and may even facilitate healthy hair growth and help with thinning issues.

 4.)
 Root lift.
 This one is related to #2.
 The more buildup your scalp and hair is accumulating, the more weighed down it is.
-When you shampoo and condition again, you usually see an instant boost that lasts about a day or two in the life of your roots.
+When you shampoo and condition again, you usually see an instant boost that lasts about a day or two in the lift of your roots.
 Root lift is a big deal if you want your hair to look super healthy and have lots of movement!
+Related : Should You Avoid Sulfates in Your Hair Care Products?

 There are the biggest reasons I’ve found for my hair looking bad after too many days of not washing.
 And if that’s not enough, consider this.
 Every time I’ve gotten compliments on my hair – and this is without exception – it’s the day after I’ve washed and conditioned!
 I wash my hair at night, so the next day is always when it looks its best.